MasteryCoding/Roll-a-Ball-Walkthrough/README.md

     - [Move Direction Relative to Camera](#move-direction-relative-to-camera)
     - [Flatten Movement to XZ plane](#flatten-movement-to-xz-plane)
   - [Closing Thoughts: Controlling the Camera](#step-7--controlling-the-camera) (Remaining Time)

-A walkthrough of the Roll-a-Ball Project by Mastery Coding

-Technologies:

-- Unity
-- C#

 ## Step 1: Introductions